Seitokai Yakuindomo: Supporting characters

-(魚見 チヒロ) nicknamed "Womi", is the student council president of nearby Eiryou High School.
+Nicknamed "Womi", Chihiro the student council president of nearby Eiryou High School.
 She is introduced when her school visits Ōsai to exchange ideas.
-She and Shino discover they are much alike in thought and personality and thus they get along.
-She and Tsuda become in-laws of a sort when their respective cousins marry (Tsuda is the groom's cousin, Uomi is the bride's).
-Afterwards, she insists that Takatoshi call her Onee-chan and she addresses him as Taka-kun.
-She seems to view Takatoshi as a potential romantic interest, much to the consternation of some of the other girls; however, there is no romantic development between them.
+Chihiro and Shino discover they are much alike in thought and personality and thus they get along.
+She and Tsuda become in-laws of a sort when their respective cousins marry; Tsuda is the groom's cousin, Uomi is the bride's.
+Afterwards, Chihiro insists that Takatoshi call her Onee-chan and she addresses him as Taka-kun.
+Much to the consternation of some of the other girls, she seems to view Takatoshi as a potential boyfriend, but there is no romantic development between them.